All About Autumn Horse Chestnut Leaves PP664

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's my turn to host - it's Clean and Simple Week and I've made it festive for you:
+It's the turn of the fabulous LeAnne to host this week and she has a colour challenge for us to work with:

 Here's the low-down on today's card: